rl-praktikum-2019/reinforcement-learning-robohand/README.md

 Run the following command to install mujoco-py

+Hint:
+If your are using PyCharm you may encounter an error where the mujoco-py package is not found.
-(Hint: If the PyCharm terminal can not find the package -> run the command from the ubuntu terminal targeting the python.exe from your desired (conda) environment)
+Run the command from the linux os terminal targeting the python.exe from your desired (conda) environment:
+``<path to your conda python.exe>/python.exe pip install mujoco-py``

 ```
 pip install mujoco-py